 [Pitching tip: Use the state, city, or town’s name in your email subject line to increase your email open rates]

-How else can you localize a story?
+How else can you localize content?
 By going straight to the source…people’s search histories.

 Local stories don’t solely consist of hard, government-backed data to gain local news coverage.
 In fact, local news has a hearty appetite for soft news about their audience.